-We understand that the needs of our high-throughput customers are very diverse; if you have questions that are not covered in this Protocol, please contact our high throughput experts by emailing:
+We understand that the needs of our high throughput customers are very diverse; if you have questions that are not covered in this Protocol, please contact our high throughput experts by emailing: automation@ambion.com

-automation@ambion.com

-RNA quantity and IVT incubation time

-The Amino Allyl MessageAmp II-96 procedure can accommodate a wide range of input RNA amounts, but for reproducible and comparable results, use a fixed amount of input RNA for all experiments.
-Typically 100 ng-5 ug of total RNA should be used in an Amino Allyl MessageAmp II-96 amplification reaction.
+RNA quantity and IVT incubation time The Amino Allyl MessageAmpTM II-96 procedure can accommodate a wide range of input RNA amounts, but for reproducible and comparable results, use a fixed amount of input RNA for all experiments.
+Typically 100 ng-5 μg of total RNA should be used in an Amino Allyl MessageAmpTM II-96 amplification reaction.
 The recommended amount of RNA per reaction is 1 μg of total RNA.

-The amount of input RNA needed will depend on how much aRNA is required for your experiments, whether total RNA or poly(A) RNA is used, and how long the IVT amplification is incubated.
+The amount of input RNA needed will depend on how much aRNA is required for your experiments, and how long the IVT amplification is incubated.

-Using 1 μg or more total RNA and a 4 hr IVT incubation typically produces enough aRNA for several microarray hybridizations.
-When amplifying RNA samples of limited amounts (e.g. -250 ng or less), however, incubating the IVT reaction for 14 hr will maximize the amount of aRNA produced.
+Using 1 $\mu$ g or more total RNA and a 4 hr IVT incubation typically produces enough aRNA for several microarray hybridizations.
+When amplifying small RNA samples (e.g. ~250 ng or less), however, incubating the IVT reaction for 14 hr will maximize the amount of aRNA produced.